hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250809999v1-xfacta-contemporary-real-world-dataset-and-evaluation-for-multimodal.md

 ---
 layout: default
-title: XFacta: Contemporary, Real-World Dataset and Evaluation for Multimodal Misinformation Detection with Multimodal LLMs
+title: "XFacta: Contemporary, Real-World Dataset and Evaluation for Multimodal Misinformation Detection with Multimodal LLMs"
 ---

 # XFacta: Contemporary, Real-World Dataset and Evaluation for Multimodal Misinformation Detection with Multimodal LLMs